 When we first read about this, we decided in addition to our tithing we were going to give and put some money aside in our savings account.
 Remember, we read this book at the time when we had lost everything and no longer had any money coming in.

-So for instance, we would get a check for $500, we tithed $50, gave a $5 offering, placed $10 in our savings account, and then paid our bills out of what was left.
+So for instance, we would get a check for $500, we tithed $50, gave a $5 offering, put $10 in our savings account, and then paid our bills out of what was left.
 Although this didn’t seem like a lot, we were consistent in doing this with any amount that came into our hands.

 In The End

 Although we were faithful tithers, we really didn’t understand or apply the principles of giving and receiving.
-Since doing so, we became bigger givers than we were then, because God had definitely multiplied our investments.
+Since doing so, we became bigger givers than we were then, and God had definitely multiplied our investments.

 We live on less money now, but we’re able to tithe, give, invest, pay our bills and see God’s blessings!